Microsoft Universal Print Set to Boost Cloud Printing Momentum

 Print vendor support for Universal Print

 Given Universal Print will work best with printers that have native support, many OEMs are working on providing firmware updates.
 Canon and Lexmark have both announced that they are releasing firmware updates for currently marketed products.
-Other OEMs that have announced that they are working on native Universal Print support include Brother, HP and Konica Minolta.
+Other OEMs that have announced that they are working on native Universal Print support include Brother, Epson, HP and Konica Minolta.

 Many ISVs have also integrating support for Universal Print.
 PaperCut has announced native support for Universal Print in PaperCut MF and PaperCut NG; Pharos supports Universal Print with its Beacon cloud services; Y Soft is integrating Universal Print into its SAFEQ solutions and has announced the YSoft OMNI Series which consists of the YSoft OMNI Bridge, a serverless Edge device and YSoft OMNI Apps.